Israel – Germany Tax Treaty

 Applicability of the MLI

 Germany and Israel both signed the MLI, meaning that there is an automatic exchange of information between the two countries.
-Israel signed the MLI on 06/07/2017 and it was entered into force on 01/01/2019.
-Germany signed the MLI on the same date as Israel on, 06/07/2017 but it did not go into effect until 01/04/2021.
+Israel signed the MLI on June 7, 2017, and ratified it on September 13, 2019.
+Germany signed the MLI on the same date as Israel but ratified it on December 18, 2020.

 In situations where an international assignee maintains residency in two or more countries, the employee is regarded, for the purpose of applying the double tax treaty (DTT), as a resident of the contracting state where they have a significant center of vital interests.
 This included both personal and economic interests.

-A company is considered as a resident in Germany eligible for taxation if its place of incorporation or main place of control and management is in Germany.
-Companies that don’t meet either of these aspects are considered as “non-resident”, however they still have tax obligations limited to its income from German sources.
+A company is considered a resident in Germany and eligible for taxation if its place of incorporation or main place of control and management is in Germany.
+Companies that don’t meet either of these aspects are considered “non-resident”, however, they still have tax obligations limited to their income from German sources.

-The Germany Tax Authority is called Federal Central Tax Office (Bundeszentralamt für Steuern)
+The German Tax Authority is called the Federal Central Tax Office (Bundeszentralamt für Steuern)

 VAT: 19%